-Paul has already written: 'You must live your whole life according to the Messiah you have received - Jesus the Lord.
+In his Letter to the community in Colossae (54AD), Paul writes: 'You must live your whole life according to the Messiah you have received - Jesus the Lord.
 You must be rooted in him, built on him' (Colossians 2:6-7).

-He goes on to speak, not of virtues that they should acquire (as one might find in the Stoic manuals of the day), but of the qualities of the Messiah that they have been clothed in.
+He goes on to speak, not of virtues that they should acquire (as one might find in the Stoic manuals of the day), but of the qualities of Jesus that they have been clothed in.